ericrogler/Green-Book/Z007_Metrics_Of_Success.md

 - Test Scores (State, ACT, SAT, IB, AP, etc.)
 - Attendance & Participation

-Generally speaking, a student metric deals with performance, growth, and development.
+Generally speaking, a metric deals with performance, growth, and/or development.
 You may also track metrics like GPA and test scores through other, related metrics such as proficiency rates.
 This is when students are bucketed based on performance and you want to showcase a high  percentage scoring at or above, for example, a "proficient" level.

 Most analysis of results should be treated as a snapshot rather than a valid performance evaluation.
 This may be because only a single metric is focused at a time, there are insufficient growth models, or multiple metrics aren't used in conjunction for analysis.
 For example, if using gap analysis, or even analysis in general, to analyze education results, it may have critical flaws for three reasons:
 1. Typical experiments test the same group, or same subject, before and after an experiment to isolate effects and ensure only one variable is changed at a time.
 School environments rarely, if ever, allow for this controlled testing.